hchilukuri1010/IDS2024F/homework/hw5/README.md

 +  Primary Aesthetics: Directly map the represented data, such as its position in scatter plots.
 +  Secondary Aesthetics: Help clarify the visualization for example its color, shape, and size.

+Name the two major data types and provide an example for each category.
++  Quantitative data: Data that has measurable quantities.
+For example age, temperature, or grade.
++  Qualitative data: Data that is in groups.
+This includes types of fruits or regions on a map.

+What is a common name for variables that hold qualitative data?
++  Categorical Variables